 Do you think you can tell a story?

-*Update 12 Feb 2020: A good friend of mine, Shern Chong who is also a writer suggested that I should make this post a repository in which I can keep on adding 'tools' to.
+*Update 12 Feb 2020: A good friend of mine, Shern Chong (a writer), suggested that I should make this post a repository in which I can keep on adding 'tools' to.
 I think it's a good idea.
 As I go along, I learn more and since one of the objectives of this post is to share with my peers, I'm going to do just that.
 Thanks Shern!

 I have been trying to tell stories all of my professional life.
 As an actor or producer in theatre, tv, film and advertising - that's all I've been doing.
 You are making something out of nothing.
 Every 'maker' has a toolbox and as you make bigger and better things, your toolbox gets populated with more and evolves over time.